transfem-org/Documentation/content/en/docs/comparsion/misskey.md

 * timelines will show notes from users you follow, even if their instance is muted
 * tag view respects blocks, mutes, suspensions
+* you won't receive any notification for muted threads

 ### Ones of interest to admins